paulelliott/fabrication-site/views/_content.markdown

 #### Custom Initialization

 If you don't want to build the object through the normal initialization means, you can override it with the `initialize_with` option.

     Fabricator(:car) do
       initialize_with { Manufacturer.produce(:new_car) }
       color 'red'
     end

 The object instantiated and returned by the initialize_with block will have all the defined attributes applied and it will be returned by the Fabricate method call.

 #### Callbacks

 You can specify callbacks in your Fabricator that are separate from the object's callbacks.

-To hook into Fabrication's build cycle for the object, you can use `after_build` and `after_create`.
+To hook into Fabrication's build cycle for the object, you can use the following callbacks:

+    before_validation
+    after_validation
+    before_save
+    before_create
+    after_create
+    after_save

+They happen right where you would expect them to.
+You can define them in your Fabricators as a block that optionally receives the object being fabricated and a hash of any transient attributes defined.

+As with anything that works in the Fabricator, you can also define them when you call Fabricate and they will work just like you'd expect.
+The callbacks are also stackable, meaning that you can declare multiple of the same type in a fabricator and they will not be clobbered when you inherit another fabricator.

     Fabricator(:place) do
-      after_build { |place| place.geolocate! }
+      before_validation { |place, transients| place.geolocate! }
-      after_create { |place| Fabricate(:restaurant, place: place) }
+      after_create { |place, transients| Fabricate(:restaurant, place: place) }
     end

 If you have an object with required arguments in the constructor, you can use